On the Topology of J-Groups: Topological J-Rings and modules

-Let $\K$ be a topological field of characteristic $0$.
-Recall that a Lie algebra $\g$ over $\K$ is called \emph{nilpotent} if there is an $n\in\N$ such that all expressions consisting of $n$ iterated Lie brackets equal zero.

-In a nilpotent Lie algebra $\g$ the \emph{Baker-Campbell-Hausdorff} series (\emph{BCH}-series) which exists as a formal power series on each Lie algebra (provided that the characteristic of the base field is zero) is just a polynomial map that is defined everywhere:
+Proposition \ref{proposition_module_projection} has an analog for nilpotent Lie algebras: In a nilpotent Lie algebra $ \mathfrak{g}$ the \emph{Baker-Campbell-Hausdorff} series (\emph{BCH}-series) which exists as a formal power series on each Lie algebra (provided that the characteristic of the base field is zero) is just a polynomial map that is defined everywhere:

 See \cite[Definition 1, Ch.
 II, §6]{MR1728312} or \cite[Definition IV.1.3]{MR2261066} for a precise definition of this series.